getlantern/flashlight/README.md

 * **Akamai**

     Open up the [Akamai Property Manager](https://control.akamai.com/apps/property-manager/#/groups/127281/properties).
     Click 'New Property' and select 'Dynamic Site Accelerator'.
 Select 'Property Manager' as the method to set it up.
-Enter a meaningfull property name, select 'latest' as the rull format, and click next.
+Enter a meaningful property name, select 'latest' as the rule format, and click next.
     **Configuring**

     * **Property Version Information**: